airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 * `airbyte-ci format check`
 * `airbyte-ci format fix`

+### Examples
+- Check for formatting errors in the repository: `airbyte-ci format check`
+- Fix formatting for only python files: `airbyte-ci format fix python`

 ### <a id="format-check-command"></a>`format check` command

 This command runs formatting checks, but does not format the code in place.
 It will exit 1 as soon as a failure is encountered.
 To fix errors, use `airbyte-ci format fix`.